canonical/ubuntu-security-documentation/docs/security-features/privilege-restriction/apparmor.rst

 On boot, AppArmor profiles are managed by ``systemd`` directly when it comes to early policy loading. ``systemd`` calls `apparmor_parser` to load AppArmor profiles from the compiled policy cache location `/etc/apparmor/earlypolicy/`.

 When early policy is not configured, the rest of the policies are loaded from the default behavior by the AppArmor systemd unit file, typically named ``apparmor.service``, which specifies how AppArmor is started and reloaded.
 Note that the stop command is intentionally a no-op, because of how the reload command is implemented in `systemd` - typically by a stop followed by a start, and this could lead to tasks operating in an unconfined state after the start.
 To unload profiles, `aa-teardown` should be used.

+See `AppArmor in systemd <https://gitlab.com/apparmor/apparmor/-/wikis/AppArmorInSystemd>`_ for more details.

 AppArmor security profiles
 ==========================